uplift/ExoSuit/README.md

 **Important:** With the release of Backbone 1.2.0, some changes to ExoSuit were needed, resulting in the current version only supporting 1.2.0.
 To use ExoSuit with Backbone 1.1.2, please see the changelog at the bottom of the README.

+Also as of Backbone 1.2.0, all ExoSuit Mixins rely on a jQuery like interface to be used with Backbone unless otherwise stated in the individual mixin readme.

 ## Install

 ### Bower